 ― Walt Whitman, “Song of Myself” (edited/rearranged), Leaves of Grass

 I often wonder if I would have become an artist if I had never encountered the writings of Walt Whitman.
 More than any single author, he was responsible for me becoming a writer.
 It was a Whitmanesque-styled poem I wrote as a sophomore in college that proved to me I could write.
 But more than that, his all-encompassing love and courage inspired me to pursue honest self-expression.
 He is in my personal pantheon of saints – for his life choices as well as his words.
-I have rearranged and juxtaposed some of his more famous phrases from "Song of Myself," the central poem from "Leaves of Grass."
+For this piece I've rearranged some of his more famous phrases from "Song of Myself," the central poem of "Leaves of Grass."
 The music I chose is the title track from my first solo piano album, Morning Whispers.
-The version on that album always seemed more an anthem than a deeply personal statement of intimacy and I've wanted to rerecord it for years.
-I've include a version without me talking as a free download bonus track at the end of Disc 2 (track 18 below).
+The version on that album always seemed more an anthem than a deeply personal statement and I've wanted to rerecord it for years.
+I've include a version without me talking as a free download bonus track at the end of Disc 2 (see Track 18 below).

-These words are my own, although they are heavily inspired by the great piano teacher Bernstein and his outlook on life and music.
-The music is from my 1995 musical drama, Creature, and I cannot help but hear those lyrics as I play: "I won't leave you; what survives lives in your heart.
+These words are heavily inspired by the great piano teacher Bernstein and his outlook on life and music.
+The music is from my 1995 musical drama, Creature, and I cannot help but hear the original lyrics as I play: "I won't leave you; what survives lives in your heart.
 I won't leave you; I will always be there.
 What is memory but the love you have breathed within?
-Sing it on your lips...to mine."
-There is something so romantic about imagining we are made of stardust, not just metaphorically but evolutionarily.
-I'm inspired by the poetic congruencies between celestial mathematics and the math of music theory.
+Sing it, sing it on your lips… to mine, to mine."
+There is something romantic about imagining we are made of stardust, not just metaphorically but evolutionarily.
+I'm inspired by the poetic congruencies between celestial physics and the rigorous structures of music theory.
 Like gazing up into the stars, experiencing music transcends rules and theories.
-There is a deep magic in listening closely; an augmented magic in composing, in playing, in channeling music, an evolving magic passed down through the centuries.
+There is a deep magic in listening closely; an augmented magic in composing, in playing, in channeling music; an evolving through-line of genres and theory that has been passed down through the centuries.
 I experience a sense of magic every time I sit at the piano – a very old magic that, paradoxically, makes me feel very young.
 This piece is meant to represent a prologue to that kind of rebirth, an appeal to the cyclical wonders of life.

 'Does it hurt?' asked the Rabbit.